junxit/us-congress-code/title-26/chapter-1/sec-267a.md

   - **(6)** rules for determining the tax residence of a foreign entity if the entity is otherwise considered a resident of more than one country or of no country,
   - **(7)** exceptions from subsection (a) with respect to—
     - **(A)** cases in which the disqualified related party amount is taxed under the laws of a foreign country other than the country of which the related party is a resident for tax purposes, and
-    - **(B)** other cases which the Secretary determines do not present a risk of eroding the Federal tax base,
+    - **(B)** other cases which the Secretary determines do not present a risk of eroding the Federal tax base,11 So in original.
+Probably should be followed by “and”.
   - **(8)** requirements for record keeping and information reporting in addition to any requirements imposed by section 6038A.

 ## Source credit